 Individuals with ASD interact with others differently.
-They often appear to have difficulty understanding and expressing emotion, and may express attachment in a different manner.
-Individuals with ASD report that they want to have social relationships with others and build friendships.
+They often appear to have difficulty understanding and expressing emotion and may express attachment in a different manner.

-Individuals with ASD often have a great need for "sameness" which can make them upset if objects in their environment or time schedules change.
-Children with ASD may not "play" with toys in the same manner as their peers and may become fixated on specific objects.
-Persons with ASD have a different reaction to sensory stimuli seeing, hearing, feeling or tasting things with more or less intensity than others.
+Individuals with ASD often have a great need for routine and order, which can make them upset if objects in their environment or time schedules change.
+Children with ASD may not play with toys in the same manner as their peers and may become fixated on specific objects.
+Persons with ASD have a different reaction to sensory stimuli by seeing, hearing, feeling, or tasting things with more or less intensity than others.

 Does your child…

-Autism Spectrum Disorder affects each individual differently and at varying degrees - this is why early diagnosis is so crucial.
-ASD is a lifelong condition, but early intervention contributes to lifelong positive outcomes.
+Autism Spectrum Disorder affects each individual differently and at varying degrees, which is why early diagnosis is so crucial.
+ASD is a lifelong disability, but early intervention often contributes to lifelong positive outcomes.

 - Get a diagnosis.
 If you're concerned, see a doctor who's familiar with ASD.
 Don't assume the child will catch up.